Cycuszek/Menu-Start-Position-Switch-win11/README.md

 ## Features

 - Toggle Start menu and taskbar alignment between left and center
+- Automatic code signing on first run
+- Adds certificate to trusted publishers
 - Simple and intuitive interface
 - Lightweight and fast

 ## Usage

 1. Run the application
+2. On first run, the application will automatically sign itself and add the certificate to trusted publishers
-2. Click the toggle button to switch between left and center alignment
+3. Click the toggle button to switch between left and center alignment
-3. The changes take effect immediately
+4. The changes take effect immediately

 ## Requirements

 - Windows 11
-- .NET 6.0 Runtime
+- .NET 7.0 Runtime

 ## Installation